logzio/logz-docs/_source/user-guide/k360/index.md

 * Trace ID
 * The Service related to the span
 * Which Operation ran
-* The Duration of the run, represented in miliseconds
+* The Duration of the run, represented in milliseconds
-* Status code indicating wheather a specific HTTP request has been successfully completed
+* Status code indicating whether a specific HTTP request has been successfully completed

-For each tab you can change the time frame chosen by clicking on the date bar located at the top of the tab.
+For each tab, you can change the time frame chosen by clicking on the date bar at the top.

 ### Dameonset, Statefulset, and Job quick view
 {:.no_toc}